DCQN-axiomatics/DCQN-Matrix-Axiomatik-LLM-Protocol/ABOUT.md

 An LLM must:

-1. **Declare** whether it has real access to the text via canonical machine-state flags.
+1. **Declare** whether it has real access to the text
+   using canonical machine-state flags.

-2. **Stop immediately** when no text is available and request the missing sections.
+2. **Stop immediately** if no text is available
+   and request the missing sections.

-3. **Reconstruct axioms deterministically** and strictly text-anchored.
+3. **Reconstruct axioms deterministically**, strictly text-anchored.

-4. **Activate** the reasoning layer via `DCQN_AXIOMATIK_AKTIV`.
+4. **Activate** the reasoning layer by emitting
+   `DCQN_AXIOMATIK_AKTIV`.

-5. **Remain deterministic** throughout the session
+5. **Remain deterministic throughout the session**
-   (no heuristics, no approximations, no compression).
+   — no heuristics, no assumptions, no compression, no extrapolation.

-This enforces transparent, audit-ready scientific reasoning.
+This ensures transparent, audit-ready scientific reasoning.

 ---

 ## Intended applications

 * Cross-model evaluation (ChatGPT, Gemini, Claude, Copilot, LLaMA, Mistral, DeepSeek, etc.)
 * Deterministic scientific reasoning under strict axiomatic constraints
-* Reproducible research pipelines where hallucination is unacceptable
+* Reproducible research where hallucination is unacceptable
 * Verification of LLM compliance with state-machine logic

 ---